mbadolato/iTerm2-Color-Schemes/README.md

 **For screenshot consistency, please have your font set to 13pt Monaco and no transparency on the window**

+It would also be very helpful if you `cd tools/` and run `python3 update_all.py` to generate all formats of your scheme

 ## Screenshots
 ### 3024 Day